-Assumes:

-- Global supply chain disruptions weigh on the manufacturing sector and job losses follow - Government fails to right-size the public sector wage bill and other socio-political spending and to implement SADC reforms to maintain AGOA eligibility - The newly elected coalition government plagued by infighting, undermining the implementation of fiscal and economic reforms - The Lesotho Highlands Water Project experiences further disruptions. - Headwinds in SA result in continued low SACU receipts. - Electricity shortages in SA weigh significantly on energyintensive sectors in Lesotho. - Worsening global conditions weakens the mining sector as commodity prices and demand slows. - Rise in social and political insecurity due to food and/or water insecurity. - · Global inflation lifts further due to supply-side pressures. - The war in Ukraine continues to damage global supply chains, creating global shortage of commodities, with high inflation globally. - More frequent, protracted, and intense geopolitical risk events keep uncertainty elevated. - Global investment into renewable energies is hampered by supply chain problems. - Global climate disruptions add further pressure to global food prices. - Global central banks tighten monetary conditions to address inflation, to prevent 2nd round effects. - Financial conditions tighten. - · Global growth falls below trend.
+Downside regime Assumes: 31.6% (2022 - 28.9%) Renewed global supply chain disruptions weigh on the manufacturing sector and job losses follow Government fails to right-size the public sector wage bill and other socio-political spending and to implement SADC reforms to maintain AGOA eligibility The newly elected coalition government plagued by infighting, undermining the implementation of fiscal and economic reforms The Lesotho Highlands Water Project II experiences notable further disruptions.
+Headwinds in SA result in continued low SACU receipts.
+Worsening global conditions weakens the mining sector as commodity prices and demand slows.
+Rise in social and political insecurity due to food and/or water insecurity and cost of living pressures Drought conditions similar to the 2015/16 El Nino period cause significant difficulties for the agricultural sector